How To Stop Pumping: A Guide For Moms

 Stopping pumping should be a gradual process.
 Reducing the number of pumping sessions over time helps your body adjust and reduces the risk of engorgement or mastitis.

-Weaning from the pump is a process that requires patience and understanding.
+Weaning from the pump requires patience and understanding.
 Here's a step-by-step guide to help you navigate this journey.

 Dropping Pumping Sessions